LCYC spring letter 2017

 Once again this year I will be sending TEXTS when I need to contact you about changes to the schedule, races, or other events.
 Please let us know if we can text you and give us your cell number!

 You will find the forms plus waivers containing this year’s schedule and fees here.
-The program starts on July 4 after the picnic, continuing through August 18th, with the year end picnic on Friday Aug.
-19.
+The program starts on July 3, and we will sail in the afternoon of July 4 continuing through August 18, with the year-end picnic on Friday, Aug.
+18, and the LCYC-CSEF annual meeting on August 19 at 8:30 am.

 Continuing in our transition to a 501(c)3 organization, we have different membership levels to keep our program running.
 All membership of the LCYC-Community Sailing & Education Foundation are tax deductible.
 Your support is greatly appreciated.
 Please fill out the sailing program forms, and return these forms to me along with payment in full to reserve your spot.
 It is very hard to organize classes when I don’t receive the forms until the day before you want your child in a class.